kodi-community-addons/script.skin.helper.widgets/README.md

 #### Widget reload properties
-If you need to refresh a widget automatically after the library is changed or after playback stop you can append these to the widget path.
+If you need to refresh a widget automatically after the library is changed, you can append these to the widget path.

 For example: